 - Whether to back up all its attached volumes, some, or none. - Whether to take snapshots (default for Linux), take snapshots with one initial AMI (default for Windows), or just create AMIs. - EBS Volumes If you wish to back up volumes, not depending on the instance they are attached to, you can choose volumes directly.
 This can be useful for backing up volumes that may be detached part of the time or moved around between instances (e.g. cluster volumes). - RDS Databases You can use CPM to back up RDS databases using snapshots.
 There are advantages with using the automatic backup AWS offers.
-However, if you need to use snapshots to back up RDS, or if you need to back up databases in sync with instances, this option may be useful.

-- Aurora Clusters Even though Aurora is part of the RDS service, Aurora is defined in clusters rather than in instances.
-Use this type of backup target for your Aurora clusters. - Redshift Clusters You can use CPM to back up Redshift clusters.
-Similar to RDS, there is an automatic backup function available, but using snapshots can give an extra layer of protection.
+However, if you need to use snapshots to back up RDS, or if you need to back up databases in sync with instances, this option may be useful. - Aurora Clusters Even though Aurora is part of the RDS service, Aurora is defined in clusters rather than in instances.
+Use this type of backup target for your Aurora clusters. - Aurora cluster storage is calculated in increments of 10 GiB with the respect to the license.
+For example, if you have over 10 GiB of data but less than 20 GiB, your data is computed as 20 GiB. - Keep in mind that clusters can grow dynamically and may reach the storage limits of your license.
+If the total storage is approaching your license limit, CPM will issue a warning.